Denver Snuffer Jr.: Biography

-Christian fellowships of "the remnants" movement
+Covenant Christians (also known as Fellowships of the remnants movement)

 Snuffer intended Passing the Heavenly Gift and his other works to promote loyalty to the LDS Church and did not expect to be instrumental in starting a new denomination.
 In 2014, Snuffer said that "the Lord terminated the priesthood authority" of all church leadership who were involved in his excommunication, including the First Presidency.
 Since then, Snuffer has been at the center of a loosely organized movement who see him as a prophet.
 As of 2017, approximately 50 fellowships worldwide have registered on an affiliated website.
 Fellowships adherents gathered in conferences in 2016 and 2017, the latter of which canonized Snuffer's teachings as scripture.
 The movement's canon consists of, among other texts, a reworking of scripture from the LDS Church, including the Book of Mormon, Snuffer's expanded translation of the Book of John, and several of Snuffer's own revelations.
 The movement de-emphasizes hierarchy and organization, with, for example, its Minnesota fellowship claiming to have no leadership.

 Movement fellowship appears to draw largely from members or former members of the LDS Church, which has led some LDS Church authorities to identify Snuffer and his teachings as a vehicle for leading people out of that church.
 In 2017, the website MormonLeaks published a PowerPoint presentation that was shown in 2015 to the LDS Quorum of the Twelve Apostles.
 In it, Snuffer was identified as one of 17 "Issues and Ideas Leading People Away" from mainstream LDS doctrine.

 In September 2017, Snuffer helped organize the Covenant of Christ Conference in Boise, Idaho, at the Egyptian Theater.
 The conference voted on the canonization of scripture, and discussed the building of a temple.